ayechanst/platinum-eth/plat-eth/posts/2simpleNFT.md

 by connecting your burner wallet!
 The first kind is an externally owned account, or EOA for short, and the second kind are smart contracts.

----

-###### Jargon Alert!

-People shorten "smart contract accounts" to just "smart contracts".
-But in the back of your head just remember: all smart contracts are accounts!

----

 Accounts are a fundamental concept for blockchains, so fundamental that the Ethereum network can be boiled down in one sentence using accounts: